openbmc/openbmc/poky/documentation/sdk-manual/appendix-customizing.rst

 -  Generally, you want to have a shared state mirror set up so users of the SDK can add additional items to the SDK after installation without needing to build the items from source.
-See the "`Providing Additional Installable Extensible SDK
-   Content <#sdk-providing-additional-installable-extensible-sdk-content>`__"
-   section for information.
+See the ":ref:`sdk-manual/appendix-customizing:providing additional installable extensible sdk content`" section for information.

 -  If you want users of the SDK to be able to easily update the SDK, you need to set the
    :term:`SDK_UPDATE_URL`
    variable.
-For more information, see the "`Providing Updates to the Extensible SDK After
+For more information, see the ":ref:`sdk-manual/appendix-customizing:providing updates to the extensible sdk after installation`" section.
-   Installation <#sdk-providing-updates-to-the-extensible-sdk-after-installation>`__"
-   section.

 -  If you have adjusted the list of files and directories that appear in